hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Navigationg previous commands
 =============================

-..
-TODO: use unicode character of up/down

-You can use the "up" and "down" arrow keys to navigate previously entered command and the "left" and "right" keys to modify it before re-executing it.
+You can use the ↑/↓ (up/down) arrow keys to navigate previously entered command and the ←/→ (left/right) keys to modify it before re-executing it.

 Copying / Pasting using the mouse
 =================================